Spatio-temporal data Analysis and Reasoning (STAR)

 Trajectory data

 Spatio-temporal trajectories show the movement of moving objects (e.g., humans, cars, animals) over space.
 We design algorithms that can extract patterns from such data.
-Human Trajectory data can be used to unravel information about social dynamics and space usage.
-Within an earlier project funded by the Center for BOLD citites we looked at trajectories of pupils playing in the playgrounds.
-In a newly funded project by NWO we are taking a step further by connecting such information with features of the built environment and physiological indicators.
-By doing so, individual differences in the subjective experience of loneliness are linked to the context in which they arise, enabling the identification of intervention strategies and testing.
+Human trajectory data can be used to unravel information about social dynamics and space usage.
+Within an earlier project funded by the Center for BOLD Cities, we looked at trajectories of pupils playing in playgrounds.
+In a newly funded project by NWO, we are taking a step further by connecting such information with features of the built environment and physiological indicators.
+By doing so, individual differences in the subjective experience of loneliness are linked to the context in which they arise, enabling the identification and testing of intervention strategies.

 Since 2023